Liking cljdoc? Tell your friends :D

 (with-handler+ handler-id handler-fn dispatch-opts form)

-Executes form with the given handler-fn registered.
+Executes form with the given signal handler (also) registered.

 See also `with-handler`.